Second and Third Hand Smoke

 -- Secondhand smoke exposure causes disease and premature death in children and adults who do not smoke.

 -- Children exposed to secondhand smoke are at an increased risk for sudden infant death syndrome (SIDS), acute respiratory infections, ear problems, and more severe asthma.
-Smoking by parents causes respiratory symptoms and slows lung growth in their children.
+Smoking

 -- Exposure of adults to secondhand smoke has immediate adverse effects on the cardiovascular system and causes coronary heart disease and lung cancer.